 Available for Listening Booth: Y

-Decades after Armageddon on Earth, the last man left on the Mars colony receives a phone call-- from himself.
+Decades after Armageddon on Earth, the last man left on the Mars colony receives a phone call - from himself.
 Part of Bradbury's Martian Chronicles series.

-The Ravine
+Ravine, The

 Genre: Horror